 - Aid needs to be delivered across the country, as it impacts the post-war reconstruction and development phase by building the foundation for future services and livelihoods.

-- The return of the population will impact future governance, as people with skills are more likely to return to safe zones, privileging some communities over others.
+- The return of the population will affect future governance, as people with skills are more likely to return to safe zones, privileging some communities over others.

-- The demographic manipulation through returns by the Iranian and Syrian governments needs to be prevented as this will exacerbate ethnosectarian tensions in the country.
+- Demographic manipulation by the Iranian and Syrian governments through returns needs to be prevented as this will exacerbate ethnosectarian tensions.

 - Reconciliation processes help communities work alongside one another and therefore need to be pursued in parallel to governance initiatives.

-- External interfering has undermined local governance and limited the ability to deliver services, thus negotiations between external actors towards compromises on their maximalist ambitions are needed.
+- External interfering has undermined local governance and limited the ability to deliver services, so negotiations are needed among external actors towards compromises on their maximalist ambitions.